TIBCOSoftware/tp-helm-charts/docs/workshop/cp-cluster/eks/README.md

 This also creates the secrets in the namespace where the chart will be deployed.
 TIBCO® Control Plane services can access these resources using the secrets.

+> [!IMPORTANT]
+> Please note that the RDS DB instance of PostgreSQL created using below crossplane claim does not enforce SSL by default.
+> To enforce SSL connection, please check [Requiring an SSL connection to a PostgreSQL DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/PostgreSQL.Concepts.General.SSL.html#PostgreSQL.Concepts.General.SSL.Requiring)

 ```bash
 export CP_RESOURCE_PREFIX="platform" # unique id to add to AWS resources as prefix (alphanumeric string of max 10 chars)